 - You can apply for assistance grants.
 These grants help cover costs like hiring a temporary replacement employee or helping with other wage-related costs when an employee takes leave.
 Learn more about assistance grants.

-Here’s how to withhold and submit employee contributions:
+Here’s how submit employee contributions:

 - Create an account in Frances Online